dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

   pgcopydb list
-    extensions   List all the source extensions to copy tables       List all the source tables to copy data from table-parts  List a source table copy partitions sequences    List all the source sequences to copy data from
+    extensions   List all the source extensions to copy collations   List all the source collations to copy tables       List all the source tables to copy data from table-parts  List a source table copy partitions sequences    List all the source sequences to copy data from